-Under the General Data Data Protection Regulation (GDPR) an individual has the right to request all personal data that an organisation holds about them by making a subject access request.
+Under the General Data Protection Regulation (GDPR), an individual has the right to request all personal data that an organisation holds about them by making a subject access request.

-You can make a request to access your personal information online or by post.
+You can make a request to access your personal information by email or by post.

 A clear, specific request